Arabs in Turkey: The age of Islam

 In the early Islamic conquests, the Rashidun Caliphate successful campaigns in the Levant lead to the fall of the Ghassanids.
 The last Ghassanid king Jabalah ibn al-Aiham with as many as 30,000 Arab followers managed to avoid the punishment of the Caliph Umar by escaping to the domains of the Byzantine Empire.
 King Jabalah ibn al-Aiham established a government-in-exile in Constantinople and lived in Anatolia until his death in 645.
 Following the early Muslim conquests, Asia Minor became the main ground for the Arab-Byzantine wars.
 Among those Arabs who were killed in the wars was Abu Ayyub al-Ansari, a companion of the Islamic prophet Muhammad.
 Abu Ayyub was buried at the walls of Constantinople.
 Centuries later, after the Ottomans conquest of the city, a tomb above Abu Ayyub's grave was constructed and a mosque built by the name of Eyüp Sultan Mosque.
 From that point on, the area became known as the locality of Eyup by the Ottoman officials.
 Another instance of Arab presence in what is nowadays Turkey, is the settlement of Arab tribes in the 7th century in the region of Al-Jazira (Upper Mesopotamia), that partially encompasses Southeastern Turkey.
 Among those tribes are the Banu Bakr, Mudar, Rabi'ah ibn Nizar and Banu Taghlib.

 Demographics

 According to a Turkish study based on a large survey in 2006, 0.7% of the total population in Turkey were ethnically Arab.
 The population of Arabs in Turkey varies according to different sources.
 A 1995 American estimate put the numbers between 800,000 and 1 million.
 According to Ethnologue, in 1992 there were 500,000 people with Arabic as their mother tongue in Turkey.
 Another Turkish study estimated the Arab population to be between 1.1 and 2.4%.

-In a 2020 interview with Al Jazeera, the prominent Turco-Arab politician Yasin Aktay estimated the number of Arabs in Turkey at nine million (or 10% of Turkey's population), half of them from other countries.
+Arabs in Cilicia

+A significant Arab population has long existed in Cilicia in southern Turkey.
+Most of them are Alawites, but Sunnis and Orthodox Christians are also present.
+The number of Alawites in the provinces of Adana and Mersin, determined through surveys and field work in 2000, was estimated between 247,000 and 329,000, encompassing the area's three large cities (Adana, Mersin and Tarsus) and the country side.
+The percentages of Alawite Arab are estimated at 5-6% in Mersin, 10-15% in Adana, and 15-20% in Tarsus.
+Thirty-two Alawite Arab villages are scattered in the area south of the Adana-Mersin road.